4ms/stm32mp1-baremetal/README.md

 Or, on macOS you can type `mount` instead of `ls -l /dev/disk<TAB>` Take note of what it lists.
 Then remove (or insert) the SD card, and repeat the command.
 Whatever changed is the SD card's device name(s).
 Use the base name, e.g. /dev/sdc, not /dev/sdc3._

-You also could use the script `format-sdcard.sh`, though it's just a heavy wrapper around the above commands.
+You also could use the script `format-sdcard.sh`, though it's just a wrapper around the above commands.

 I recommend you eject and re-insert the card at this point (you might get some cryptic errors if you don't).